 2. Observe Astronomical Instruments At Jantar Mantar

-#Trivia – Out of all 5 observatories constructed in various parts of India, Jantar Mantar Jaipur is the largest of them all.
+Trivia – Out of all 5 observatories constructed in various parts of India, Jantar Mantar Jaipur is the largest of them all.

-Among these, Samrat Yantra is considered to be the largest sundial in India.
-Built by Maharaja Sawai Jai Singh II, Jantar Mantar is one of the most popular attractions of Jaipur and attracts a lot of Indian and foreign tourists.
+Among these, Samrat Yantra is considered the largest sundial in India.
+Built by Maharaja Sawai Jai Singh II, Jantar Mantar is one of Jaipur’s most popular attractions and attracts many Indian and foreign tourists.
 It has also lured many scientific minds from across the globe.
-Visiting here on your trip to Jaipur is surely one of the best things to do in Jaipur.
+So visiting here on your trip to Jaipur is undoubtedly one of the best things to do in Jaipur.

 Why should kids visit Jantar Mantar?